nidhishdb/notessite/Linux/linux.md

 tee: is used to store and view (both at the same time) the output of any command

 The command is named after the T-splitter used in plumbing.
-It basically breaks the output of a program so that it can be both displayed and saved in a file.It does both the tasks simultaneosly,copies the result into the specified files or variables and also display the result.
+It basically breaks the output of a program so that it can be both displayed and saved in a file.
+It does both the tasks simultaneosly,copies the result into the specified files or variables and also display the result.